 We also regularly provide an objective and knowledgeable assessment of whether such professional standards applicable to accountants and auditors have been met, in the context of allegations of professional malpractice.

 Audit Failure Involving Revenue Recognition Issues

-Hemming Morse was retained by the SEC as an expert on accounting principles and auditing standards in their investigation of both Xerox and its auditors for fraud in connection with the company’s financial statements.
-The investigation arose in connection to restatements totaling $6.1 billion of revenue and $1.9 billion of earnings involving transactions in five countries.
-The auditors of Xerox, including certain named individuals, eventually settled with the SEC.
-Such settlements included historically significant penalties for the audit firm and the individual auditors.
+Hemming Morse was retained by the SEC as an expert on accounting principles and auditing standards in the investigation of both Xerox and its auditors for fraud in connection with the company’s financial statements.
+The investigation arose in connection with restatements totaling $6.1 billion of revenue and $1.9 billion of earnings, involving transactions in five countries.

 Calculation of Damages in Connection with an Audit Failure

-Hemming Morse assisted defense counsel for a “Big Four” accounting firm against claims brought by the city of San Jose.
-The city alleged improper activity by several of the nation’s largest brokerage houses, as well as an audit failure by the “Big Four” firm that resulted in a $75 million bond portfolio loss.
-Our team recreated the city’s trading portfolio and – using an innovative damages model – demonstrated to the jury that only approximately $575,000 was allocable to the “Big Four” firm.
+Hemming Morse assisted counsel for a “Big Four” accounting firm regarding claims brought by the city of San Jose.
+The city alleged improper activity by several of the nation’s largest brokerage houses, as well as an audit failure by the firm, resulting in a $75 million bond portfolio loss.
+The Hemming Morse team recreated the city’s trading portfolio and developed and testified about a damages model that assisted in apportioning damages between potentially responsible parties.